Random Expansive Measures: Preliminaries and Main Results

 For each $w\in \Omega$ and $p\in \E_{w}$, we define the \textit{w-stable set} of $p$ by

 The \textit{w-stable class} is a subset equal to $W_{w}^{s}(p)$ for some $p\in \E_{w}$.

-We are able to state our first main result, which guarantees that positive entropy implies the existence of positively random expansive measure and $w$-stable classes with zero measures in the fibers.
+We are able to state our first main result, which guarantees that positive entropy implies the existence of positively random expansive measures and $w$-stable classes with zero measures in the fibers.

 \begin{thA} Let $f=\{ f_w\}_w$ be a RDS and $\mu \in \mathcal{M}(\E,f)$ be an ergodic measure.
 If $h_{\mu}(f) > 0$, then the following holds \begin{itemize} \item[(1)] the measure $\mu$ is positively random expansive. \item[(2)] For $\Pp$-a.e $w$ the \textit{w-stable classes} of $F$ have measure zero with respect to $\mu_{w}$ the conditional measures of $\mu$ . \end{itemize}